OpenOmics/space-seek/docs/index.md

   </a>

   <p>
     Spatial-sequencing: The final frontier.
-These are the voyages of the pipeline, `space-seek`.
-It's long term goals: to explore strange new tissues, to seek out new patterns within single-cellular life, to boldly map the transcriptome of cells-- one space at a time.
+These are the voyages of the pipeline, space-seek.<br>It's long term goals: to explore strange new tissues, to seek out new patterns within single-cellular life, to boldly map the transcriptome of cells— one space at a time.
   </p>

 </div>